Generalized integrands and bond portfolios: Pitfalls and counter examples: Proofs

 The decomposition (\ref{eq1 main th1}) of $X$ is valid with $x=1,$ so $(1, \mu)$ is a generalized hedging portfolio of $X.$

 The discounted risk-free investment at $t,$ given by the generalized portfolio $(1, \mu^{(n)})$ is

 We now choose $\nu^{1}$ and possibly further restrict the $k_i,$ which is possible, such that

 and such that the condition in (\ref{h1}) is satisfied.
-This proves the part $C=-\infty$ of $P_2).$ The statements for $C$ finite and $C=+\infty$ are proved so similarly to those in B, that we omit the proof.
+This proves the part $C=-\infty$ of (P$_2$).
+The statements for $C$ finite and $C=+\infty$ are proved so similarly to those in B, that we omit the proof. \end{pf*}